DavideXX92/Study-hall-monitoring/README.md

 An high-level overview of this software is given by the picture below
 ![architecture](https://raw.githubusercontent.com/Study-hall-monitoring/images/Architecture Diagram.png)

-##Gadgeteer
+##Hardware
-Gadgeteer is the only one hardware module.
-Its task is to take a photo every n seconds and to send it to a serverTCP.
+The hardware chosen is a Spider Fez 2.0 (Microsoft .NET Gadgeteer platform), its task is to take a photo every n seconds and to send it to a serverTCP.
 The module communicates both with the web service and with the serverTCP.

 ##Web Service
 Web Service is a SOAP server based developed through WCF framework.
-It handles the authentication of the gadgeteer and instances a new serverTCP every time that a photo have to be received.
+It handles the authentication of the Gadgeteer and instances a new serverTCP every time that a photo have to be received.
 In fact each photo transfer takes place in a new tcp connection like the ftp protocol.

 ##Server TCP